codecraftsuk/web-dev-bootcamp/README.md

 ### Community

 Regardless of whether you choose to take the course as a cohort or self-paced, you will be part of a community of students and instructors who are all working towards the same goal.
-We encourage you to participate in class discussions and activities, and to reach out to your classmates and instructors for support when you need it.
-We also have a slack group for the students to communicate and share the knowledge.
+We encourage you to participate in class discussions and activities via the discord server called codecrafts_, and to reach out to your classmates and instructors for support when you need it.
+Additionally, we also have a slack group for the students to communicate and share the knowledge.

 # Curriculum